pointlesspun/hand-of-cards/README.md

 The design (such as it is) of the element consists of the following:

 * App (app.js): entry point and configuration of the application.
+  * ToastComponent (/framework/toast-component.js)
-  * HandOfCardsComponent (hand-component.js): contains the event handlers and the carousel.
+  * CardGameComponent (/card-game/card-game-component.js): contains the card carousel event handlers and the carousel.
+    * CardCarousel (/card-game/card-carousel-component.js): contains the actual cards and deals with the card transforms and events
-    * Card (card-component.js): layout / transform of the actual card.
+        * Card (card-component.js): display of the actual card.

 ## Status